 International Management Studies PhD Program

 The PhD program in International Management Studies (IMS) is part of the Organizations, Strategy, and International Management (OSIM) area and focuses on the scholarly analysis of international, strategic and organizational management issues.
 Topics such as multinational management, corporate strategy, organizational design and change, technological and industrial development, entrepreneurship, and managerial decision-making are examined.
+Please download our 18 Characteristics of Doctoral Programs in International Management Studies.

 PhD students in International Management Studies can major or minor in the following area: